GitauHarrison/notes/linode/buy_domain.md

 I will be redirected to the billing page where I can enter my credit card information.
 I have left out an image illustration of the billing page for privacy of my details.
 For this domain, I will disable autorenewal for my purchase.
 Once that is done, I will click "Continue".
 Namecheap will then redirect me to a confirmation page just to make sure that the details I have entered are correct.
 If everything looks good, I will confirm this purchase.

 Back to my namecheap dashboard, I can click the [Domain List](https://ap.www.namecheap.com/domains/list/) link in the sidebar navigational menu to see the domain I just purchased.
-There is a "Manage" button next the domain.
-Clicking this button will redirect me to the domain management page.
+There is a "Manage" button next to the listed domain.
+Clicking this button will redirect me to the domain management page as seen below.

 ![Domain management](/images/linode/buy_domain/domain_management.png)